 Understanding concepts is key to learning, and mastery learning is a process that is different for everyone.
 Students will make mistakes and learn what works for them in their own time.

 If you began building a house without a strong foundation, would you feel very confident in its ability to hold up?
 When a student knows they have a strong foundation in math, they feel more confident in their abilities.
 When students feel more confident in their concept mastery, it lends to a more positive relationship with math and learning.

 A positive relationship helps motivate students to more actively participate in their own learning by asking questions, collaborating with teachers, and applying feedback.
-When students are in control of their learning they’re better-equipped to self-evaluate their own progress.
+When students are in control of their learning, they’re better equipped to self-evaluate their own progress.

 For more reasons why it's important to learn math, you can download our free whitepaper from this blog post: 3 Ways to Explain the Importance of Math to Your Children.

 Yup's pedagogy is designed to drive concept mastery.
-To accomplish this, Yup tutors follow a set of core principles when working with students.
+To accomplish this, Yup tutors follow a set of core principles when working with students

-The second principle is based on the Socratic Method, in which tutors ask guiding questions to help students find the root of the problem.
+The second principle is based on the Socratic Method, a learning model in which tutors ask guiding questions to help students find the root of the problem.
 These two methods help students become independent, critical thinkers who are driven to achieve long-term academic success.